Writing a provenance report

 • 1956-heden Rijksmuseum voor Volkenkunde / Wereldmuseum Leiden, after the transfer from the Royal Military Academy in Breda.

-Connecting data For museums, in addition to textual reporting, it is advisable to record the provenance data in their collection management systems by linking all persons and institutions associated with the provenance to the object.
+For museums, in addition to textual reporting, it is advisable to record the provenance data in their collection management systems by linking all persons and institutions associated with the provenance to the object.
 It is also useful to create links to specific events, if the collection management system offers this possibility.
 In this way, it is easier to browse and link the provenance data to external sources.

-Images Historical photographs, floor plans and other illustrations can illustrate the report.
+Historical photographs, floor plans and other illustrations can illustrate the report.
 The same accounts for photographs of the object and its details.
 For example, decorations and inscriptions may contain important information.
 However, it is good to keep in mind that depicting and/or examining certain objects is sometimes considered undesirable by communities of origin.
 If such restrictions are suspected, it is advisable to seek expert advice.
 This applies in particular to ancestral remains.
 In addition, applicable copyright laws should be taken into account if the provenance report is made available to the public.

-Language Colonial sources are written from a perspective that justifies colonial rule.
+Colonial sources are written from a perspective that justifies colonial rule.
 They often use terms that are no longer common or are considered inappropriate and offensive today.
 The search aide [Sources](link to zh Sources) provides guidance on dealing with outdated language found in colonial sources.
 When writing a report, it is important to cite historical words and terms - if necessary in quotation marks and accompanied by an explanation - if this is necessary to understand the object history and enable future research.

-The publication Words Matter by the Wereldmuseum provides tips for dealing with colonial teminology."
+The publication Words Matter by the Wereldmuseum provides tips for dealing with colonial teminology.